nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 ## Install Augur with Python

-If you'd rather not use conda to manage things, then you'll have to do a bit more work!
+If you'd rather not use Conda to manage things, then you'll have to do a bit more work!
-This requires you to manage your python installation (python 3.4 or above is required).
+This requires you to manage your Python installation (Python 3.4 or above is required).
 Augur's published on [PyPi](https://pypi.org/) as [nextstrain-augur](https://pypi.org/project/nextstrain-augur), so you can install it with pip like so:

 ```